-- Select the lower line (first) and the upper line (second) of those shown (Hold down the Shift key to add the second Line to the initial selection). - Enter the number of divisions for both Lines as 2 - Ensure that Delete original geometry after splitting is set so that the original Lines are deleted and click the OK button. - Drag a box around the 2 Points just created.
+- First select the lower line and then select the upper line as shown (Hold down the Shift key to add the second Line to the initial selection). - Enter the number of divisions for both Lines as 2 - Ensure that Delete original geometry after splitting is set so that the original Lines are deleted and click the OK button. - Drag a box around the 2 Points just created.

-G Geometry

-Line >
+Geometry Line > By Points...

-By Points